 You should not use this medicine if you are allergic to sulfa drugs.

-You should not use this medicine if you are allergic to sulfacetamide sodium or sulfa drugs.
+You should not use Ovace if you are allergic to sulfacetamide sodium or sulfa drugs.

 To make sure this medicine is safe for you, tell your doctor if you have:

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether sulfacetamide sodium topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not use this medicine on a child younger than 12 years old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 You may need to shake the medicine before each use.
 Follow the directions on your medicine label.